 Any project that wishes to request a waiver must submit a letter to City staff requesting one or more of the three waivers outlined above, accompanied by documentation supporting the project’s eligibility for said waiver.
 The letter and documentation must be submitted with your project’s pre-application(s) by the March 8, 2021 pre-application deadline.
 City staff will review waiver requests and recommend approval or denial to the City Council, which will then make the final decision(s) regarding which waiver(s) to grant (if any).

 If you are involved in a project that currently plans to seek grant funding in the spring 2021 brownfield grant round, please notify Kevin Carroll, who is creating a separate email distribution list for prospective grant applicants and other interested parties.
 The email distribution list will be used to provide periodic updates regarding the process and to solicit any supplemental information that the City may need in connection with its review of the submitted pre-applications.

 City Grant-Related Fees

-The City of Minneapolis has a grant application processing fee, which must accompany any pre-applications that are submitted to the City in connection with the fall 2020 brownfield grant round.
+The City of Minneapolis has a grant application processing fee, which must accompany any pre-applications that are submitted to the City in connection with the spring 2021 brownfield grant round.

 The fee per project is: